262-673-3720 EXT. 4108

 I grew up and went to school in Milwaukee.
 I attended UW Milwaukee and graduated with a Bachelor of Science in early childhood.
 (Pre-kindergarten – 3rdgrade).
 I taught for the first 5 years in Milwaukee Public Schools at Frances Starms.
 We then moved to Erin where I was offered a part time 4K position.
 I taught 4K here at Erin for 2 years and then was offered a full time 1st grade position in 2002 when the previous teacher retired.
 I was in first grade for 12 years and moved back to 4K in 2013 where I am both the morning and afternoon teacher.
 In spring of 2010 I graduated with a Master of Education in Teaching and Learning from Carroll University.

 I am married and have 2 daughters.
-One still attends Erin School and my oldest is now at Hartford High School.
+My oldest just started UWMadison and my youngest just started Highford High School.

 I decided that a career in teaching was for me when I was much younger.
 I have always been happy when working with children and watching them grow.
 There is nothing better than seeing the smiles on their faces and helping to guide the leaders of our future into wonderful learners and problem solvers.